AriFordsham/GHCWiki/working-conventions/git.md

 - Discuss anything you think might be controversial before pushing it.

-- When making changes to other repositories in a GHC tree, see [Repositories](repositories) and [Repositories/Upstream](repositories/upstream).
+- When making changes to other repositories in a GHC tree, see [WorkingConventions/Git/Submodules](working-conventions/git/submodules).

 ## Author